Module 2

 Tahitian is known as one of the indigenous Polynesian languages spoken in French Polynesia.
 Unlike French, in Tahitian, all letters are pronounced.
 Learn some Tahitian.

 Below are the lyrics of the song above in Tahitian (Reo Tahiti).
 The singer’s name is Ken Carlter.
-His songs are available on Youtube and he sings in both French and Tahitian.
+His songs are available on YouTube and he sings in both French and Tahitian.
 Singing is a great way to exercise the muscles in your mouth which will help improve your overall speaking skills, including clearer pronunciation of the target language.
 Sing along and do some research to find the translation in French of the lyrics below:

 IA ORA NA NA NA NA NA NA NA E (x4)